Welcome Friends and Classmates to PATH

 Read the full Mission Statement here.

-Read about where we are now and the PATH Fund for Survivors here.
+Read about the PATH Fund for Survivors here.

 “I never knew how healing this alumni community could be”